brillout/goldpage/docs/readme.template.md

 then the page is rendered to HTML only.
 That way, you can have pages that have no (or very little) browser-side JavaScript.

-Browser-side JavaScript is a performance killer on mobile, so removing a page's browser-side JavaScript is an effective way to make it blazing fast on mobile.
+Browser-side JavaScript is a performance killer on mobile and removing a page's browser-side JavaScript is an effective way to make it blazing fast on mobile.

 <br/>
 :mountain:&nbsp;&nbsp; <b>Future-proof & Rock-solid</b>